Isotope quantum effects in the metallization transition in liquid hydrogen

-There are a few features of phase diagrams which are impossible in classical physics.
-Such nuclear quantum effects (NQE) are typically only seen at low temperatures.
-The quantum rotor "Phase I" of hydrogen extends to zero temperature, and there is a significant difference between H$_2$ and D$_2$ in the low temperature phase boundary between Phase I and the broken-symmetry Phase II, in which both isotope mass and quantum spin statistics play a role.\cite{liu2020counterintuitive} No isotope effect is known for the melting line in hydrogen, and it is normally assumed that quantum effects are unimportant at the kiloKelvin temperatures of fluid hydrogen.
-However, once in the liquid phase, fluid hydrogen can undergo the insulator-to-metal transition, wherein the system transforms from an insulating molecular phase to a conducting atomic phase.
-This liquid-liquid phase transition (LLPT) has been observed in both static\cite{dzyabura2013evidence,zaghoo2016evidence,Zaghoo2018Striking,Jiang2020Spectroscopic} and dynamic\cite{weir1996metallization,knudson2015direct,Celliers2018Insulator} compression experiments, and is of vital importance to the modelling of the interior of Jovian-like planets\cite{becker2010modeling,swift2011mass,chabrier2019new}, as the metallization of hydrogen is thought to cause the demixing of hydrogen and helium at pressure.\cite{mcmahon2012properties} Therefore, "Low-temperature" begs the question "Low compared to what?"
+The hydrogen phase diagram exhibits features which are impossible in classical physics.
+Such features are typically only seen at low temperatures and involve nuclear quantum effects (NQE).
+One example is the solid "Phase I" of hydrogen, which extends to zero temperature but involves freely-rotating molecules.
+Then there is a significant difference between H$_2$ and D$_2$ in the low temperature phase boundary between Phase I and the broken-symmetry Phase II, in which both isotope mass and quantum spin statistics play a role\cite{liu2020counterintuitive}.

+However, "Low-temperature" begs the question "Low compared to what?"
+No isotope effect is known for the melting line in hydrogen, and nuclear quantum effects are often ignored at the kiloKelvin temperatures of liquid hydrogen.
 The melting transition involves changes in intermolecular bonding, which is a relatively weak interaction.
 The LLPT, on the other hand, involves breaking the covalent bonds.
 The zero-point energy of H$_2$ is 78.46 meV ($\sim$ 910 K) higher than that of D$_2$,\cite{Irikura2007ZPE} and so the covalent bonding in H$_2$ is significantly weaker.
 Consequently, isotope effects at an unprecedentedly high temperature could be manifested in the experimentally observable difference in the LLPT phase boundary.
-Indeed, a 700 K difference in the LLPT phase lines of H$_2$ and D$_2$ was reported by Zaghoo \textit{et al.} by monitoring reflectivity in a laser-heated diamond anvil cell.\cite{Zaghoo2018Striking} Interestingly, a similar experiment conducted by Jiang \textit{et al.} one year later did not detect an appreciable isotope effect.\cite{Jiang2020Spectroscopic} NQE are not typically included in calculations of the hydrogen LLPT\cite{scandolo2003liquid,holst2008thermophysical,lorenzen2010first,morales2013nuclear,Geng2019Thermodynamic}, aside from coupled electron-ion quantum Monte Carlo\cite{morales2010equation,morales2010evidence,Pierleoni2016Liquid,Rillo2019Optical} calculations, which also enable more accurate modelling of electronic exchange and correlation at the cost of system size.
+Indeed, a 700 K difference in the LLPT phase lines of H$_2$ and D$_2$ was reported by Zaghoo \textit{et al.} by monitoring reflectivity in a laser-heated diamond anvil cell\cite{Zaghoo2018Striking}.
+Interestingly, a spectroscopic study conducted by Jiang \textit{et al.} one year later did not detect an appreciable isotope effect\cite{Jiang2020Spectroscopic}.